-Although women now have higher rates of literacy and life expectancy, poverty among women still rages in most parts of the world due to entrenched traditions, neoliberal economic policies, and wars.
-Women are also now faced with unforeseen challenges caused by climate change and natural disasters, such as greater difficulty accessing water and food.
+Although rates of literacy and life expectancy is on the rise for women, poverty among women still rages in most parts of the world due to entrenched traditions, neoliberal economic policies, and conflicts.
+Women are also faced with unforeseen challenges caused by climate change and natural disasters, such as greater difficulty accessing water and food.
 Rural women in developing countries today spend up to eight hours a day collecting and carrying over two gallons of water.

 - Supported the advocacy efforts and collaborations among worker’s rights organizations around the world who together won the passage of the International Labor Organization’s (ILO) Convention on domestic work in June of 2011, extending basic labor protections to millions of women employed in other people’s homes.